Xi always close to people - ExBulletin

 Since the 18th CPC National Congress in 2012, Xi has made more than 100 inspection tours to different places around the world.
 China.

-He has made a tradition of visiting ordinary people, especially the less privileged groups in the country, on almost every one of his interior inspection tours.
+He has made it a tradition to visit the common people, especially the less privileged groups in the country, on almost every one of his interior inspection tours.

 He would see for himself what ordinary Chinese ate, whether they had access to clean water and adequate heating in the winter, and learn about their concerns about food safety and environmental protection.